Belgrade Travel Information

 Serbian business people and entrepreneurs are westernised in their approach to business dealings with foreigners.
 Keep in mind that operations can go slowly due to cumbersome bureaucracy.
 Most Serbian professionals speak English, so it is not always necessary to hire a translator or translate business cards.
 July and August are summer holidays and it is difficult to reach senior management during this period.
 Business hours are 8am to 4pm Monday to Friday.

 The international direct dialling code for Serbia is +381.
 The international code for dialling out of Serbia is 00 followed by the relevant country code (0044 for the United Kingdom).
 There are local area codes in use e.g. (0)11 for Belgrade.
-There are GSM 900/1800 mobile networks available with good coverage in the cities, weaker in the southern areas of the country.
-Internet cafes are available in the main cities and towns.
+Wifi can be found in hotels, some cafés and public areas like libraries, and can be used to make free international calls.
+Internet cafés are available in the main cities and towns.

 Visitors entering Serbia may bring the following goods without paying customs duty: personal baggage, clothing and jewellery; 200 cigarettes, 100 cigarillos, 50 cigars or 250g tobacco; 1 litre of alcohol and 1 litre of wine; medicine and perfume or eau de toilette for personal use.